 Why Should I Remove My Wisdom Teeth?

-With an oral examination and x-rays of the mouth, Dr. Rentschler and Dr. Bruksch can evaluate the position of the wisdom teeth and predict if there may be present or future problems.
+With an oral examination and x-rays of the mouth, Dr. Bruksch and Dr. Altman can evaluate the position of the wisdom teeth and predict if there may be present or future problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
-Patients are generally first evaluated in the mid- teenage years by their dentist, orthodontist or by an oral and maxillofacial surgeon.
+Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist, or by an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Drs.
-Rentschler and Bruksch have the training, license and experience to provide various types of anesthesia for patients to select the best alternative.
+Bruksch and Altman has the training, license, and experience to provide various types of anesthesia for patients to select the best alternative.

 Our services are provided in an environment of optimum safety that utilizes modern monitoring equipment and staff that are experienced in anesthesia techniques.